sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/README.md

 **Q: I cannot find Android AppSupport in Jolla Store although I have the Sailfish licence activated on this device.
 I may have uninstalled something on the command line.**

-"I have tried to install the Android support even at the command line but it fails":
+"I have tried to install the Android AppSupport even at the command line but it fails":
 ```
 devel-su
 pkcon install aliendalvik